taichi-dev/taichi/docs/overview.rst

 4. **Cross-platform GUI support**.
    Taichi have a built-in GUI support that can run on either Windows, OS X or X11 for Linux.
-You can visualize the computation result with a minimize effort.
+You can visualize the computation result with very little effort.
 Not to say the external data visualizing packages like matplotlib.

 5. **Decouple computation from data structures**.